 |Ykeva Day Tours||(069) 606-2039||0.1 mi.
 North of Central Trois Ilets|

-If you looking for a business that offers snorkeling excursions, rentals, or other services, you should check out Paradis Plongee.
+If you looking for someone offering snorkeling gear, excursions or similar services, you should check out Paradis Plongee.
 If you want to spend some time snorkeling with an experienced guide, all you have to do is ask.
 This locale offers the service, though only upon request.
-They are located within Le Marin, in the southeastern part of Martinique.
+They are located in Le Marin, in the southeastern part of Martinique.

 |(069) 672-5928||3.5 mi.
 South-Southeast of Central Fort de France|